raspberrypilearning/durham-quiz/en/quiz1/question_12.md

 legend: Question 12 of 24
 ---

-Here is a Python script to display a message:
+Here is some Python code used to display a message.

 --- code ---
 ---